Are EFTPOS surcharges legal? The short answer is yes, but there are some rules around them.

 For a start, merchants cannot charge more than what they pay in transaction fees.
 You can either charge differing amounts in EFTPOS fees or choose a fixed percentage/amount for all card payments.

-Let us look at the specific card surcharge laws and the ways you can calculate surcharges.
+Let us look at the specific card surcharge laws and the ways to calculate surcharges.

 Card surcharge rules